To run the workflow, go to:

 - (*)Contig list resistance table: result table from the Find Resistance with Nucleotide DB tool, reports the found resistance.

-- Consensus NGS MLST Report: output from the Identify MLST tool, includes information on which MLST scheme was applied, the identified sequence type (ST) as well as an overview table which summarizes the targeted genes, their consensus sequence profile and coverage.
+- (*)Typing report: output from the Type with MLST Scheme tool, includes information on the applied MLST scheme, the best matching sequence type (ST) as well as an overview table with sample information and a table summarizing the allele calls.